United Nations Boot Camp

 - $2,500 per student/participant

-- Fees include housing in NYC and DC from Sunday, June 4, 2017 to Saturday, June 10, 2017, roundtrip travel from NYC to DC, transportation between student housing (arranged by HDI) and venues, a UN tour, and briefing materials.
+- Fees include housing in NYC and DC from Sunday, June 4, 2017 to Saturday, June 10, 2017, one-way travel from NYC to DC, transportation between student housing (arranged by HDI) and venues, a UN tour, and briefing materials.

 - Airfare and other Transportation: Students are responsible for paying for their own transportation to NYC on Sunday, June 4, 2017 and from Washington, DC back to their homes on Saturday, June 10, 2017.
 All participants will receive a detailed agenda after registration and participation is confirmed.
 Students must send their confirmed travel itineraries to HDI one (1) months prior to the Boot Camp’s start on May 4, 2017.

 - Meals: All meals will be provided as part of the program from the evening of Sunday, June 4, 2017 to the morning of Saturday, June 10, 2017.